 Welcome to Hug Documentation

 Hug is a CLI tool to streamline development.
-It provides a humane, intuitive interface for Git, transforming complex commands into a predictable language that keeps you focused on coding.
+It provides a humane, intuitive interface for Git and Mercurial, transforming complex commands into a predictable, unified language that keeps you focused on coding.

 Key features: